Lundalogik/version-control-with-git/README.md

 # version-control-with-git
 Material for the trainee class "Version control with git"

-This course material is intended for internal use at Lundalogik AB.
+This course material is intended for internal use at Lime.
 It is provided here, as is, for anyone that might find it useful.
-Lundalogik AB takes no responsibility for anything you might do with it, yada yada yada, etcetera etcetera.
+Lime takes no responsibility for anything you might do with it, yada yada yada, etcetera etcetera.

 This material is intended to be used in the classroom, with a teacher helping out.
 Because of that, there might be places where a student will get stuck if no help is available.
 I do wish to minimise this problem though, so feel free to submit an issue or email me if you find an area you think is especially problematic.